 A slipped capital femoral epiphysis occurs when there is a fracture at the neck or top of the thigh bone causing hip pain.
 It is more common in boys aged 11 to 16 years old and usually develops gradually but can occur suddenly.
-Failure to
+Failure to recognise this injury may cause long term damage and surgery may be required.

 - Symptoms & diagnosis